Razat94/learnSEO/README.md

 <p align="center">
   All jokes aside, the main point of SEO is to improve your websites visibility, traffic, and rankings.
-  This guide already assumes you know what SEO is & how to implement it.
+  This guide already assumes you know how to implement it.
   If you ever feel stuck on trying to optimize your site, follow these guidelines & change your website accordingly.
   Without further ado...
 </p>